-Whether you’re looking for a good old-fashioned beach holiday, complete with Vitamin D and a tan to match, or want to take advantage of the island’s magical diving and snorkelling, chances are you’ll want to know what the weather’s like, and when is the best time is to visit Mozambique.
+Whether you’re looking for a good old-fashioned beach holiday, complete with Vitamin D and a tan to match, or want to take advantage of the island’s magical diving and snorkelling, chances are you’ll want to know what the weather’s like, and when is the best time to visit Mozambique.
 It’s not the easiest question to answer, but we’ve rounded up some handy hints and tips to help you plan.

 April heralds the end of the rainy season and by May, the humidity has gone down and the temperature is hovering around a pleasant 25 degrees.
 For sun-worshippers and beach lovers, this is probably the best time to visit Mozambique.
 It’s also an excellent time to travel if you want to combine a Cape Town holiday, a Kruger safari and some time in Mozambique as all three should have lots of sunshine with minimal rain.
-Check out our itineraries Coast to Coast or The Pearls of Southern Africa if this is up your street.

-If you’re interested in diving the aquamarine dream of the Indian Ocean, then you might like to take advantage of the annual humpback whale migration up the Mozambique coast, from roughly July to September.
+If you’re interested in diving the aquamarine dream that is the Indian Ocean, then you might like to take advantage of the annual humpback whale migration up the Mozambique coast, from roughly July to September.
 The whales migrate north so broadly speaking, they’ll arrive at Bazaruto in the south first, and the Quirimbas in the north a little later.
 Generally, if you’d like to dive with humpbacks, this is the best time to visit Mozambique.

-By October and November, things are heating up (30 degrees plus in the day and only dropping slightly at night), and the humidity is on the rise.
+By now things are heating up (30 degrees plus in the day and only dropping slightly at night), and the humidity is on the rise.
 In recent years, the rains have been arriving in December, but you can never be 100% sure.
 October/November is rather like the April/May period and another of the best times to travel.
 There are good deals to be had at the luxury lodges, and if Cape Town’s on the agenda, this is a lovely time of year in both.

-By December, the rains are back, but it’s touch and go and there’s still clear days around.
+By December, the rains are back, but it’s touch and go and there are still clear days around.
 It’s probably not the ideal time for guaranteed blue skies and golden rays, but prices fall dramatically if you’re on the hunt for a good deal.
 The water temperature is pleasant and divers will enjoy the rainbow fish, turtles, dolphins and dugongs.

 Lastly, Mozambique’s coastline is long – 2000 kilometres to be precise – but weather and climate patterns actually don’t differ that much from the north to the south.
 The rains tend to start earlier and hang around a little longer in the north (around the Quirimbas) but nothing dramatic, and the beginning of the best time to visit is still April/May, right through to November.
 Now you know the best time to visit Mozambique, what are you waiting for?